 Gold Alloys used for Jewellery

-As a general rule, gold metal does not rust, corrode, or tarnish and is very strong.
-Despite its strength, it is the most malleable of all precious metals when used for jewellery.
+As a general rule, gold metal is very strong and does not rust, corrode, or tarnish.
+Despite its strength, it is the most malleable of all precious metals for jewellery.

 Purity